awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 1. For **Size \(GiB\)**, type the size of the volume, or verify that the default size of the snapshot is adequate\.

    If you specify both a volume size and a snapshot, the size must be equal to or greater than the snapshot size\.
 When you select a volume type and a snapshot, the minimum and maximum sizes for the volume are shown next to **Size**\.
-Any AWS Marketplace product codes from the snapshot are propagated to the volume\.
+For more information, see [Constraints on the Size and Configuration of an EBS Volume](volume_constraints.md)\.

 1. With a Provisioned IOPS SSD volume, for **IOPS**, type the maximum number of input/output operations per second \(IOPS\) that the volume should support\.